ASUU seeks better welfare package for journalists - THE AUTHORITY NEWS

 “Just like teachers, the welfare package for media practitioners should urgently be reviewed upward.

-“That’s why, we will begin to have a media that would stand for the truth and reports that which will lead to a better Nigeria,” he maintained.
+“That’s why, we will begin to have a media that will stand for the truth and reports that will lead to a better Nigeria.”

-The ASUU chairperson called on both government owned and private media outfits to ensure an upward review of salaries of their workers.
+The ASUU boss called on both government owned and private media outfits to ensure an upward review of salaries of their workers.

-Represented by Lalong who was represented by the Commissioner of Information and Communications, Hon.
-Dan Manjang, said government would continue to create an enabling environment for journalists to operate.
+Represented by the Commissioner of Information and Communications, Hon.
+Dan Manjang, Lalong said the government would continue to create an enabling environment for journalists to operate.

-“We have enjoyed good relationship with journalists on the Plateau; they have been very supportive.
+“We have enjoyed a good relationship with journalists on the Plateau; they have been very supportive.

-“Government will look into the plights of journnalists in the state and we will collaborate towards a better and progressive state,” he added.
+“Government will look into the plights of journalists in the state and we will collaborate towards a better and progressive state,” he added.

 The inaugural lecture had the topic “Insecurity and the Quest for Lasting Peace in Nigeria: The Role of the Media”, was delivered by Mr Yusuf Gagdi, member representing Pankshin, Kanke and Kanam Federal Constituency.

-Earlier in his welcome address, Chairman of the Chapel, Comrade Gyang Bere, said “The choiced for this Inaugural lecture was deliberate as this is part of the Chapel’s contribution in building and strengthening peace and peaceful coexistence in Plateau and our dear country.
+Earlier in his welcome address, Chairman of the Chapel, Comrade Gyang Bere, said “The choice for this inaugural lecture was deliberate as this is part of the Chapel’s contribution in building and strengthening peace and peaceful coexistence in Plateau and our dear country.

-“On this note, I wish to call on our Government, our partners, friends of the media and indeed the society to protect Journalists and make their welfare a priority.

-According to him, “If we do not protect Journalists, our ability to remain informed and make evidence-based decision would be defeated.